Hayao Miyazaki bibliography

 Several books have been written about Hayao Miyazaki, a Japanese animator, filmmaker, manga artist, and co-founder of Studio Ghibli.
 The books explore Miyazaki's biography and career, particularly his feature films.
 According to Jeff Lenburg, more papers have been written about Miyazaki than any other Japanese artist.
 The first English-language book devoted to Miyazaki was Helen McCarthy's Hayao Miyazaki: Master of Japanese Animation in 1999, focusing on the films' narrative and artistic qualities.
 Many authors focus on Miyazaki's career and films, like Dani Cavallaro and Raz Greenberg, while others examine the themes and religious elements of his works, such as Eriko Ogihara-Schuck and Eric Reinders.
 Colin Odell and Michelle Le Blanc's 2009 book explores the careers of both Miyazaki and Isao Takahata, and Susan J. Napier's 2018 book Miyazakiworld highlights the ideological connections between Miyazaki's films and personal life.
-Two books compiling essays, articles, lectures, and outlines written by Miyazaki were published in 1996 and 2008.
+A picture book by Miyazaki was published in 1983, later loosely adapted into his 1997 film Princess Mononoke, and two books compiling essays, articles, lectures, and outlines written by Miyazaki were published in 1996 and 2008.